One crested gecko is a fascinating pet and a lot of fun to keep, so will keeping two or more crested geckos together in one enclosure double the fun?

 Since it can be harder to monitor your geckos’ health by looking at the droppings when you keep multiple geckos in an enclosure, it is even more important to weigh your geckos and check their calcium deposits regularly to be sure that they are thriving.

-Provide Plenty of Food to Avoid Competition for Food Between Crested Geckos
+Food to Avoid Competition for Food Between Crested Geckos

 Crested geckos may compete over food, so it’s a good idea to make sure there is plenty available.

 Add slightly more fruit and/or packaged